MEGA65/open-roms/doc/Development.md

 // #LAYOUT# *   *        #IGNORE
 ```

-This can be found in a private (internal) jumptable of `KERNAL_1` segmment of `M65` layout.
-For standard ROM part (`KERNAL_0` segment) take it as floating routine (for `KERNAL_0` segment the file provides only labels for the jumptable).
-For `KERNAL_1` segment of `M65` layout, take it as a fixed location-routine; in such case the file will provide a jumptable itself.
+This can be found in a private (internal) vector table of `KERNAL_1` segment of `M65` layout.
+For standard ROM part (`KERNAL_0` segment) take it as floating routine (for `KERNAL_0` segment the file provides only labels for the vector table).
+For `KERNAL_1` segment of `M65` layout, take it as a fixed location-routine; in such case the file will provide a vector table itself.
 For memory layout other than `M65`, just ignore the file.
 Yet another example:

 ```
 // #LAYOUT# M65 KERNAL_0 #TAKE